Some of these things are well-known if you’ve listened to my podcasts for any length of time.

 Learning to type in the 7th grade may be the most practical skill I ever learned.
 I’m a very good typist.

 Most of the space Inside The Yellow Studio (versions 1.0 and 2.0) was taken up with books, music, cartoons, and lots of cool things the grandkids love to fondle.
 During The Great Purge of 2022 I managed to jettison about 90% of my books, donating them to the local library.
 I also managed to get rid of about 90% of everything I owned, including clothing.
 It was exhilarating!
-I’m currently planning what The Yellow Studio v3.0 will be like.
+I’m currently occupying The Yellow Studio v3.1.
+Up next?
+The Yellow Studio version 4.0.

 I burn Gonesh incense.
-My favorites are Spring Mist #8, Vanilla, Lavender, and Honeysuckle.
+My favorites are Spring Mist #8, Vanilla, Lavender, Jasmine and Honeysuckle.

 I’m subscribed to 382 YouTube channels.
 Many of them are music or guitar-related.
 I recently eliminated over 100 that I wasn’t interested in any longer.
 I need to thin the herd some more.
 Okay, a lot!